 Is your internet a little slow?
 Do YouTube videos take too long to buffer?
 Do your Netflix programs show up in a lower resolution than expected?
 We’ve got some bad news for you — someone next door may be stealing your Wi-Fi.

-While you might not mind if one of your neighbors is taking a little revenge on one of the country’s most hated companies — ahem, Comcast — allowing unauthorized devices to use your internet isn’t a good idea, especially given the havoc it can wreak on your connection speeds and your peace of mind.
+While you might not mind a neighbor borrowing a bit of bandwidth, allowing unauthorized devices to use your internet isn’t a good idea, especially given the havoc it can wreak on your connection speeds and your peace of mind.
 After all, nobody wants to leave themselves susceptible to outside intruders if they can help it.

-The biggest detriment to Wi-Fi theft is that it can slow down your connection.
-There’s only a certain amount of bandwidth to go around and if yours is already divided up between a few computers, a smart TV, and a couple of phones, there’s a good chance that you’ll start seeing slower speeds when an internet freeloader streams a high-definition video.
+When it occurs (in the casual way), the biggest detriment to Wi-Fi theft is that it can slow down your connection.
+There’s only a certain amount of bandwidth to go around, and if yours is already divided up between a few computers, a smart TV, and a couple of phones, there’s a good chance that you’ll start seeing slower speeds when an internet freeloader streams a high-definition video.

 Determining if someone is stealing your Wi-Fi